Arthikha/HistogramMapping/README.md

-## Histogram Matching
+## Histogram Processing

-This project contains a Python program (`220623J.py`) that performs histogram matching.
-Histogram matching is a technique used to adjust the pixel intensity distribution of a source image so that it matches the histogram of a reference image.
-This is useful for image normalization and visual consistency across different images.
+This project contains a Python program (`220623J.py`) that performs histogram processing.
+It adjusts the pixel intensity distribution of a test image so that it matches the histogram of a reference image.
+This is useful for visual consistency (same exposure or same contrast) across different images.

 ### How it works